Sticky Sesame Cauliflower – the sweet, sticky, & addictively delicious dish that tastes like a better-for-you version of Panda Express!

 - sesame seeds and scallions, for garnish

 Preheat your oven to 450 F. Grease a baking pan or line with parchment.
 Cut cauliflower into florets, then slice so one side of each floret is flat.
 Arrange in a single layer in the greased pan.
 Bake 10 minutes on the center rack.
-Meanwhile, whisk together the soy sauce (I use regular, but feel free to use low-sodium if you normally don’t like much salt), sweetener, vinegar, garlic, sesame oil, and ginger in a saucepan.
+Meanwhile, whisk together the soy sauce, sweetener, vinegar, garlic, sesame oil, and ginger in a saucepan.
 Bring to a boil.
 While waiting, stir together the cornstarch and water until cornstarch dissolves fully, then slowly whisk this into the saucepan as soon as it boils.
 Turn heat to medium and cook 2 minutes, stirring more frequently once it returns to a boil.
-Flip cauliflower florets and bake 8 additional minutes.
-Pour sauce over florets, then bake an additional 3 minutes or until florets begin to crisp and sauce thickens.
+Cook until thick.
+You can also make the sauce ahead of time if desired, and it thickens more as it sits in the fridge.
+Flip cauliflower florets and bake 10 additional minutes.
 If desired, you can now move the pan to the top rack and broil 1-2 minutes.
+Pour sauce over florets.
 Sprinkle sesame seeds and optional scallions on top, and serve.

 *A few readers have commented to say this works in the instant pot, but I’ve not tried it.
 If you try, be sure to let me know how it goes!

 Reader Favorite Recipes: